15 Ways To Fix Broken Nails

 A DIY paper wrap is a super simple way to fix a broken nail when you don’t have fancy supplies.
 Just cut a small piece of tissue or thin paper, place it over the crack, and brush clear polish on top to hold it in place.
 You can add a couple of layers for extra strength and let it dry completely.
 It’s a quick trick that can save your nail until it grows out or until you can do a proper repair.

-9. Nail Tips
+9. Nail Tips By Beetles

 10. Press On Nails

 Press on nails are a quick and easy way to cover a broken nail while giving your hands a polished look.
 You just pick a size that fits, press it on over your natural nail, and it holds everything together.
 They’re great for emergencies or last minute fixes when a nail snaps before an event.
-Here is a list of some of the best press on nail kits.

 11. Nail Dip Powder

-Nail dip powder can be a lifesaver for fixing a broken nail at home if you want something strong and long-lasting.
+Nail dip powder can be a lifesaver for fixing a broken nail at home if you want something strong and long lasting.
 You just apply the base, dip the nail into the powder, and seal it with activator and top coat to hold the break together.
 It’s perfect for nails that tend to split or chip easily because it gives extra strength.

-12. Nail Mending Kits
+12. Nail Repair Kit

-14. Builder Gel
+13. Use A Builder Gel

 Builder gel is a strong way to repair a broken nail at home, especially if the crack is deep or your nail is weak.
 You apply a thin layer over the break, shape it with a brush, and cure it under a UV or LED lamp.
 It creates a smooth, sturdy surface that holds the nail together while it grows out.

-15. Go To A Salon
+14. Go To A Salon